 Continue Your Journey

-The Green Bridge would come to have a direct impact on the social and economic development of this region.
-Places like Lewis Street Underpass were the unofficial dividing line that separated Pasco from East Pasco, the only section of town where African Americans were allowed to live during the Manhattan Project.
+Visit the original location of the Green Bridge to learn more about the construction of the bridge.
+Do you want to see other sites that tell the African American story of East Pasco?
+Visit the Lewis Street Underpass to view the unofficial dividing line that segregated Pasco during the Manhattan Project.
 Go to Morning Star Baptist Church, the literal and figurative center of the African American community in East Pasco, to visit the city’s first Black congregation.
 Its roots date back to the Manhattan Project.
 Stop by Kurtzman Park and learn about the grassroots efforts that created the first community park in East Pasco.
 Take a tour of B Reactor and stand in the shadow of this world-changing building that teams of African American laborers helped construct.